 Target shooting with firearms or other non-archery/crossbow implements is allowed only on ranges designated by Range Branch.

 Swimming & SCUBA Diving

-Swimming is perwmitted at Remington Park in accordance with the Directorate of Family, Morale, Welfare, and Recreation (MWR) Standard Operating Procedure (SOP).
-Swimming in any body of water in the Training Area that is not otherwise restricted is allowed, but done so at your own risk.
+Swimming is permitted at Remington Park in accordance with the Directorate of Family, Morale, Welfare, and Recreation (MWR) Standard Operating Procedures.
+Swimming in any body of water in the Training Area that is not otherwise restricted is allowed--but done so at your own risk.

 Dog Training & Walking

 Dog training is allowed on Fort Drum during the day-time only and in accordance with NYSDEC regulations.
 Dogs must remain under the control of the owner/handler at all times.
 Dog owners/handlers should be aware of the danger of concertina wire in the Training Area.
-Fort Drum is not responsible for any injuries sustained by the dog while on Fort Drum.
+Fort Drum is not responsible for any injuries sustained by a dog while on Fort Drum.